ART & PAINTING WORKSHOPS, CLASSES, LESSONS | NAPA VALLEY

 All paintings © Karen Lynn Ingalls

-This class is for: Not-Total-Beginners, Intermediate, and More Experienced Painters
+This class is for Not-Total Beginners, Intermediate, and More Experienced Painters

-• To get support for your creative process?
+• Get support for your creative process?

 This class may be exactly what you're looking for.